 Next, be conversational.
 "Another thing that makes elevator pitches different is the intimacy factor.
-If you're trying to blow your audience's hair back with your dynamism and charisma, as you would onstage, it will come across as shouting," continues Bercovici, who says one entrepreneur practiced restraint by rehearsing his pitch while facing into a corner of the room.
+If you're trying to blow your audience's hair back with your dynamism and charisma, as you would onstage, it will come across as shouting," says Bercovici, who adds that one entrepreneur practiced restraint by rehearsing his pitch while facing into a corner of the room.

 Finally, focus on communicating your message, not making a sale.
 "Don't ask too much of your audience," Bercovici concludes.
-"If you've only just met them, the best you can ask for is a sympathetic hearing, not a commitment."More Tips:https://www.inc.com/jeff-bercovici/dreampitch-perfect-elevator-pitch.htmlQuestions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.
+"If you've only just met them, the best you can ask for is a sympathetic hearing, not a commitment."More Tips:https://www.inc.com/jeff-bercovici/dreampitch-perfect-elevator-pitch.htmlQuestions, Comments, Suggestions?Contact Successful Meetings with your "How To" ideas.